 The CSQ allows those in Quebec with an existing work permit to apply for an extension.

-Applicants who had completed any one of the following diplomas were eligible for the PEQ program:
+Applicants who have completed any one of the following diplomas are eligible for the PEQ program:

-Yes, applicants were able to apply for the PEQ after they completed their studies in Quebec.
-They had to apply under the Graduates stream of the PEQ.
+Yes, applicants are able to apply for the PEQ after they complete their studies in Quebec.
+They have to apply under the Graduates stream of the PEQ.

 The applicant must have been employed for at least 24 of the 36 months prior to submitting their application.

-They may have been ineligible if they obtained their work experience:
+They may be ineligible if they obtained their work experience:

-You were not eligible to participate in the Québec Experience Program if you had worked part-time or fewer than thirty hours a week.
+You are not eligible to participate in the Québec Experience Program if you work part-time or fewer than thirty hours a week.

-If you had a non-continuous job experience done on a full-time basis, you could have included it in your application.
+If you have a non-continuous job experience done on a full-time basis, you can include it in your application.

-Yes, you could’ve applied for the PEQ if you had a work permit in Quebec given you also met the other eligibility requirements.
+Yes, you can apply for the PEQ if you have a work permit in Quebec given you also meet the other eligibility requirements.

-Yes, applicants were able to include their spouse in their application for the Quebec Experience Program (PEQ):
+Yes, applicants are able to include their spouse in their application for the Quebec Experience Program (PEQ):

-Under the temporary foreign workers stream you were required to be working at the time of submission of the application, meaning that you must have had a valid work permit.
+Under the temporary foreign workers stream you are required to be working at the time of submission of the application, meaning that you must have a valid work permit.

-For the graduate’s stream, applicants may have been eligible on a visitor’s visa If they met the other PEQ requirements.
+For the graduate’s stream, applicants may be eligible on a visitor’s visa if they meet the other PEQ requirements.

-Contact us today to check your eligibility for the Skilled Worker Selection Program (SWSP) or to discover other Canadian immigration options!
+Contact us today to check your eligibility for the PEQ or to discover other Canadian immigration options available to you!

 Contact UsDiscover your Canadian immigration options.
 Get your free assessment now!